dbasinge/steamdeck/README.md

-# Scripts, tips, and graphics for Steam Deck
+# NetworkManager Dispatcher Scripts, tips, and graphics for Steam Deck

-## Scripts
+## Dispatcher Scripts
 * 31-sshdhome.sh - NetworkManager Dispatcher script that will turn on Steam Deck ssh server when on home wireless network
 * 32-mounthomenfs.sh - NetworkManager Dispatcher script that will automatically mount home NFS share when on home wireless network